lcudenne/storymod/src/windows/scs_telemetry/readme.txt

 ﻿========== Introduction ==========

-This SDK provides information and APIs necessary for interaction between a third party software and the Euro Truck Simulator 2 (ETS2) and possible other future games from SCS Software.
+This SDK provides information and APIs necessary for interaction between a third party software and the Euro Truck Simulator 2 (ETS2),  American Truck Simulator (ATS) and possible other future games from SCS Software.
 At this time the only supported API is telemetry output.
 In the future additional APIs might be implemented.

 ========== Plugin modules ==========

-The plugins are implemented as a dynamically loaded libraries (DLL) which MUST export set of functions required by the APIs they want to use.
+The plugins are implemented as a dynamically loaded libraries (DLL on Windows, SO on Linux) which MUST export set of functions required by the APIs they want to use.
 The game loads all plugins found by combination of following methods:

 1) By gathering all libraries from "plugins" subdirectory of the directory containing the game binary (e.g. /bin/win_x86/plugins).
-2) (Windows only) By processing all string values stored in registry key "HKEY_LOCAL_MACHINE\SOFTWARE\SCS Software\<GAME_NAME>\Plugins" (GAME_NAME is "Euro Truck Simulator 2" for ETS2).
+2) (Windows only) By processing all string values stored in registry key "HKEY_LOCAL_MACHINE\SOFTWARE\SCS Software\<GAME_NAME>\Plugins" (GAME_NAME is "Euro Truck Simulator 2" for ETS2 and "American Truck Simulator" for ATS).
 When targeting 32bit version of the game on 64bit OS, the registry key is stored in "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\SCS Software\<GAME_NAME>\Plugins".
 The data of those values are interpreted as paths to the libraries, one path per value.
 The names of the values are not relevant however it is recommended to use something identifying your product to avoid possible conflicts.
 When installing your product you can create this value including all the keys in the path if they do not exist yet to allow the game to find the plugin even if the user installs the game latter.
 When uninstalling your product you should remove the value.
 The keys can be removed if and only if they are empty.

 If one plugin is specified more than once, the behavior is undefined.
 When the game wants to activate specific API, it will call the initialization function for that API in all plugins which export the required set of functions for that API.
 When the game wants to deactivate specific API, it will call the de-initialization function in all plugins which indicated success during the initialization and which export that function.
 Once all APIs are de-initialized, the game might unload the plugins.
 The plugins MUST be written with assumption that the initialization/de-initialization cycle might happen several times for single load/unload cycle and that there might be several load/unload cycles per lifetime of the game process.

-The ETS2 provides several console commands to manipulate the APIs to simplify development.
+The ETS2/ATS provides several console commands to manipulate the APIs to simplify development.
 Note that those commands work only if there was at least one telemetry plugin during the startup as otherwise the game might skip initializations which are only necessary when the API is active.
 The commands are:

 sdk reinit
 Does de-initialize/initialize cycle for all APIs on all plugins.
 Useful if the plugin is loading some configuration from file during initialization.